-LINDA SMITH

-Assistant to the Dean
+LINDA SMITH Assistant to the Dean

-SAMANTHA SUMLER

-Coordinator of Marketing & Communication
+SAMANTHA SUMLER Assistant Director of Marketing & Communication

-ANNETTE YOUNG B.S., University of Utah Coordinator of Financial Aid
+ANNETTE YOUNG Coordinator of Financial Services

 USE OF PHOTOGRAPHS, VIDEO OR FILM BY THE COLLEGE

 The College reserves the right to use any photograph, video, or film taken on college property or at a college-sponsored event without the expressed written permission of those contained within the photograph, video, or film.
 Such photographs, videos, or film may be used in publications or video material produced, used or contracted by the College, including but not limited to: view books, catalogs, handbooks, flyers, website, social media sites, newspapers, magazines, television and videos.